Are you eligible for student finance?

 If you’re an EU student

 Each of the UK's nations have confirmed that EU students starting a degree in the academic year 2020 (and before) will be eligible for financial support for the duration of their course on the same basis as they are currently.
-However, this will change for those starting in the 2021–2020 academic year, with EU and EEA students losing home fee status and financial support entitlement after Brexit.
+However, this will change for those starting in the 2021–2022 academic year, with most EU and EEA students losing home fee status and financial support entitlement after Brexit.
 Exceptions include students from Ireland, and EU students already living in the UK by 31 December 2020 who are registered under the EU Settlement Scheme.

 If you normally live in the UK nation you’re applying to for student finance, and didn't move there for the purpose of studying, you may also qualify for living cost support.
 To be eligible, you must have lived in the UK for at least three years before the start of your course (five years if resident in England).

 Universities and colleges will usually charge you higher fees than home students.
 You’re unlikely to get financial support from the UK student loans system unless you meet one of the residence exceptions outlined above.
 If you qualify for student finance on these grounds, you're considered a home student and tuition fees would be charged accordingly.

 For any queries about visas and eligibility for international students, refer to UKCISA.